ztsrxh/ztsrxh.github.io/_pages/dxhdiefb.md

 Dev kit and detailed description for RSRD: [Github](https://github.com/ztsrxh/RSRD_dev_kit)

 - The RSRD has not been formally published.
 The download link is temporarily unavailable.
-Any questions, please contact us: zhaot20@mails.tsinghua.edu.cn
-- The download starts after a moment of clicking *download*.
-If something goes wrong, try change your IP or DNS.
+- The download automatically starts after a moment of clicking *Download*.
+If something goes wrong, try to change your IP or DNS.
-{: .notice--danger}
+- Any questions, please contact us: zhaot20@mails.tsinghua.edu.cn {: .notice--danger}